abcd5251/PawX-api/WEBSOCKET.md

 ### `status` Object (Tweet)

-Full tweet object when a new tweet is posted:
+Full tweet object when a new tweet is posted.

+**Note:** The `status` object in both `user-update` and `user-full-tweet` messages uses the same standard format below.
+However, items in the `relatedFullTweets` array use a different extended format with additional fields.

+**Standard format (used in both user-update and user-full-tweet status):**

 | Field                       | Type           | Description                            |
 | --------------------------- | -------------- | -------------------------------------- |